Hi all you cat buddies, Skye Blake here, with more great info I’ve found about feline litter box problems. Location is soooo important to us felines!

 Your Cat Needs

-No ugly box in your beautifully decorated living room
+- No ugly box in your living room

-To monitor your cat’s litter box use and habits to catch early signs of disease (saving both life and money)
+- To monitor your cat’s box routine and habits to catch early signs of disease

 Start With These Ideas